tbroyer/gradle-incap-helper/README.md

 Helper library and annotation processor for building incremental annotation processors

-[Gradle 4.7 comes](https://docs.gradle.org/4.7/release-notes.html) with some level incremental annotation processing support.
+[Gradle 4.7 came](https://docs.gradle.org/4.7/release-notes.html "Gradle 4.7 release notes") (in April 2018) with some level of incremental annotation processing support.
-[Gradle 4.8 goes farther](https://docs.gradle.org/4.8-rc-2/release-notes.html#improved-incremental-annotation-processing) by making it possibly dynamic.
+[Gradle 4.8 went farther](https://docs.gradle.org/4.8/release-notes.html#improved-incremental-annotation-processing "Gradle 4.8 release ntoes") by making it possibly dynamic.

 This library and annotation processor helps you generate the META-INF descriptor, and return the appropriate value from your processor's `getSupportedOptions()` if it's dynamic.